 Attorney at Outlook Law LLC

-Christine Williams is an attorney at Outlook Law LLC, focusing on legal matters affecting Alaska Native corporations and organizations.
+Christine Williams is an attorney at Outlook Law LLC, representing the Alaska Congressional Delegation in CARES Act litigation.

 Christopher Slottee